 - Stay at the scene.
 Leaving the scene of an accident can be considered a hit and run.
 Stay put, make sure everyone is okay, and wait for the police to arrive.
 If possible, move to the side of the road.

-- Call the police.
+- Contact the police.
 You’ll want to make sure that your accident is on the record.
-So, make a call to 911 or the local police.
-An officer will be sent to the scene to assess the situation and prepare an accident report.
+So, call 911 or the local police.
+An officer and other emergency responders will be sent to the scene to assess the situation and prepare an accident report.
 That report can be quite valuable if you decide to file an insurance claim or lawsuit down the line.

 - Direct conversations to your lawyer.
-Insurance adjusters might reach out to you right after an accident.
+An insurance company might reach out to you right after an accident.
 They might want to discuss the details of the crash or offer you a quick settlement.
 None of these things are done with your best interests at heart.
 Insurance companies want to end your case quickly and for the least amount of money possible.
-So, protect your interests and direct all communication to your lawyer.
+So, protect your interests and direct all communication to your experienced attorney.

-At Hollander Law Firm, P.A., we offer a free consultation to all prospective clients.
+We offer a free case evaluation to all prospective clients.
 This way, you have the opportunity to learn about your legal options without any pressure.
 To schedule an appointment with our car accident lawyers in Fort Lauderdale, simply give us a call or connect with us online today.

 Trusted Fort Lauderdale Car Accident Lawyers

-If you’ve been injured in a car accident in Fort Lauderdale, Florida, you may be entitled to compensation.
-Contact Hollander Law Firm, P.A., for help fighting to maximize your recovery.
+If you’ve been injured in a car accident in Fort Lauderdale, Florida, you may be entitled to compensation for medical bills, lost wages, property damage, and more.
+Contact Hollander Law Firm Accident Injury Lawyers for help fighting to maximize your recovery.

 Local Auto Repair Shops in Fort Lauderdale, FL